awsdocs/aws-freertos-docs/doc_source/userguide/afr-bridgekeeper-dt-bt.md

 For the most reliable performance, place your Raspberry Pi close to the device under test \(DUT\)\.

-## Troubleshooting BLE Tests<a name="troubleshooting-ble"></a>
+## Troubleshooting BLE tests<a name="troubleshooting-ble"></a>

-Make sure you have followed the steps in [Preparing to Test Your Microcontroller Board for the First Time](qual-steps.md)\.
+Make sure you have followed the steps in [Preparing to test your microcontroller board for the first time](qual-steps.md)\.
 If tests other than BLE are failing, then the problem is most likely not due to the Bluetooth configuration\.